 In summer 2004 I stopped teaching and this gave me more time to experiment with using printing and painting techniques on silk to make wearable art in the form of scarves.
 I also explored various stitch techniques to create a range of textile bowls, pictures and cards.

-Today the main focus of my work is pictures made using small squares of fabric, usually silk, which are then drawn on and stitched.
+Currently I am focusing on pictures.
+The images are made using small squares of fabric, usually silk, which are then drawn on and stitched.
 The aim is to capture the atmosphere, colours and architecture of the places depicted.
-The focus of my current work is Cambridge, and Lichfield.
-I have also completed picture commissions depicting Bristol, Amboise and a village in Spain amongst other locations.
+I am working on new images of Cambridge and Lichfield.
+I have completed picture commissions depicting Bristol, Amboise and a village in Spain amongst other locations.

 I have 2 images of my work in